Add a SharePoint Online source

 To work with Microsoft APIs (CSOM and REST), Coveo must authenticate via an Azure Active Directory application that has the proper permissions.
 The access token is then limited to these permissions, which are necessary to successfully crawl SharePoint Online.

 You must provide tenant-wide admin consent for the permissions in the Azure Active Directory application that’s used to authenticate your source.
-Typically, you provide consent when creating the Azure Active Directory application for use with Coveo, but you can do so at a later time (see Grant admin consent in App registrations).
+Typically, you provide consent when creating the Azure Active Directory application for use with Coveo, but you can do so at a later time.

 Notes